bkuhlmann/tocer/README.md

 ## Command Line Interface (CLI)

-From the command line, type: `tocer help`
+From the command line, type: `tocer --help`

     tocer -c, [--config]         # Manage gem configuration. tocer -g, [--generate=PATH]  # Generate table of contents. tocer -h, [--help=COMMAND]   # Show this message or get help for a command. tocer -v, [--version]        # Show gem version.

+For specific `--generate` options, run `tocer --help --generate` to see the following:

+    -l, [--label=LABEL]              # Label
+                                     # Default: # Table of Contents
+    -w, [--whitelist=one two three]  # File whitelist
+                                     # Default: [".md"]

-To add Tocer support, add the following at the correct position within your Markdown files:
+To generate the table of contents at a specific position within your Markdown files, add the following lines to your file(s) prior to generation:

 ```
 <!-- Tocer[start] -->
 <!-- Tocer[finish] -->
 ```

-Alternatively, you can run `tocer -g <file_path>` on a file that does not have Tocer support and it will prepend the above to your file, complete with an auto-generated table of contents.
+Alternatively, you can run `tocer -g <directory>` on files that do not have Tocer support and it will prepend the above to your file(s), complete with an auto-generated table of contents.

 In the case that Tocer has already auto-generated a table of contents for a Markdown file, the existing table of contents has become stale, or placement of the table of contents has changed you